5.813” l X 2.875” w X 2.5” h

 After a lapse of about 40 years, “Traditionalists” from Second and Third mesa resumed the salt gathering trips to the Grand Canyon.
 This revival was motivated, in part, by a wish to reaffirm Hopi claims to shrines in the Canyon (Clemmer 1995:197).
 Salt gathering expeditions continue to carry great religious significance: in 1990, the Hopi Tribal Council passed a resolution that shunned an Anglo linguist after he refused to withdraw publication of a book that would have revealed sacred salt-gathering ritual to outsiders.
 The author eventually complied (Clemmer 1995:284).

-After the salt is gathered and the three-man team returns to their village, containers, such as 2009-15, are used as repositories for the salt.
+After the salt is gathered it is stored in fabric.
+After the expedition returns to their village, containers such as 2009-15 are used as repositories for the salt.

 Rare photographs of this salt-gathering journey were published in the National Geographic Magazine (Page 1982:608-609; see also Page and Page 1994:224ff.)Purchase History: